xmZhangZeyang/SGBAN/README.md

 ## Self-Growing Binary-Activation Network (SGBAN)

-SGBAN is a Novel Deep Learning Model with Dynamic Architecture.
+This is a Tensorflow implementation of SGBAN described in the following papers:
-And this is a Tensorflow implementation of SGBAN described in the following papers:
+《Self-Growing Binary-Activation Network: a Novel Deep Learning Model with Dynamic Architecture》

 ## Requirements
 The current version of the code has been tested with: